 Sclerosis and expansion of the affected neural arch in osteoblastoma and the low-density nidus with or without a sclerotic center in osteoid osteoma are better evident on CT than plain films.

 Magnetic Resonance Imaging [MRI]

-MRI scores over other modalities as it is not only non-invasive, does not have radiation but it also provides direct visualization and distinction between cord, subarachnoid spaces and epidural structures without the need of any intrathecal contrast.
+MRI scores over other modalities as it is not only non-invasive does not have radiation but it also provides direct visualization and distinction between cord, subarachnoid spaces and epidural structures without the need for any intrathecal contrast.

-The limitations of MRI are the patients with an aneurysmal clip, on life saving equipment with ferromagnetic foreign body, on insulin pump cannot be taken up for the study.
+The limitations of MRI are the patients with an aneurysmal clip, on life-saving equipment with the ferromagnetic foreign body, on insulin pump cannot be taken up for the study.
 Another disadvantage of MRI is, the bony and calcified lesions cannot be evaluated with high sensitivity.

 Magnetic Resonance Imaging is the modality of choice for any suspected spinal pathology including the spinal trauma.

 Characteristic features of MRI in different pathologies are given below

 Spinal dysraphism designates a heterogeneous group of spinal anomalies with the common feature of imperfect fusion of midline mesenchymal, bony and neural structures.

 Scans obtained in sagittal and axial/ paraxial plain demonstrate precise regional structural contours and allows distinction between the spinal cord, nerve root, spinal fluid, fat and soft tissues.
 It also permits distinction between normal tissues and abnormal parenchymas such as tumor and syrinx.
 Such a distinction is best demonstrated on T1W images.
 MRI alone can localize and characterize the anatomical alterations associated with spinal dysraphism and can also exclude the presence of surgically remedial spinal dysraphism.